Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

 - Amending the claims.

-Below is an example to elaborate how an “Office action Analysis Report” generated by GreyB’s Examiner Analytics tool would provide the complex information in a simplified which help you prepare an office action response and in overcoming a rejection.
+Below is an example that illustrates how an “Office Action Analysis Report” generated by GreyB’s Examiner Analytics tool would present complex information in a simplified form, helping you prepare an office action response and overcome a rejection.

-The availability of information to gain insights based on what is happening would help in determining the best way to proceed.
+The availability of information to gain insights into what is happening would help determine the best way to proceed.
 Certainly, clients would appreciate your ability to help them make informed IP decisions.
 Plus, it also helps you convince a client that you have the best strategies to respond to rejections that save him time and money, too.

 Authored By: Geetika Dube, Project Manager.